rmcd1024/decs922/README.md

     <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" width="70%" />

--   the function `data_summary`, which report for a data set the number of observations, number of missing values, the class of each variable, and various summary statistics.
+-   the function `data_summary`, which reports for a data set the number of observations, number of missing values, the class of each variable, and various summary statistics.
 Note that there are many similar functions available, such as `summary`, `psych::describe`,